pidaman21/rmbheroabyss/README.md

 This is a Pixelbot if you change your resolution or the size of your Emulator Window you need to provide new Pictures.

+To do:

+ randomize button press location

+ add example picture

+ check for full back / scrap